1879 SAFA season

 The 1879 South Australian Football Association season was the 3rd season of the top-level Australian rules football competition in South Australia.

-The Football Club went on to record its 2nd consecutive premiership, going through the season undefeated.
+The Football Club went on to record its 2nd consecutive premiership, going through the season undefeated for the second consecutive season (9 wins and 1 draw).

 The Kensington Football Club received its second consecutive wooden spoon, failing to win a game, and extending its winless streak to 27.
-Several disputes between South Adelaide and the other clubs arose during the season.